IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/monitoring_and_apis.md

 ### Explore API and Operation

-let's see what the completed API definition looks like in the web UI.
+Let's see what the completed API definition looks like in the web UI.

 1. Select "Explore API" from the left menu.